Below is a short summary and detailed review of this video written by FutureFactual:

 - It ends with a call for responsible curiosity and proactive anticipation of consequences.

-The Fertilizer Revolution and Global Food Security
+Fertilizer, Population Growth, and Global Food Security